Import events to Google Calendar

 The examples above would create the event "Final exam" on May 30, 2020 from 10:00 AM to 1:00 PM.
 The location would be "Columbia, Schermerhorn 614," the description would be "50 multiple choice questions and two essay questions," and it would be a private event.

-- Open an existing ICAL file or create a new one.
-You'll need to use a text editing application that can save iCalendar files.
+- Open an .ics file or create a new one.
+You'll need to use a text editing application that can save .ics files.

 - Format your file according to the guidelines below.
-You can export an ICAL file from Google Calendar to use as an example.
+You can export an .ics file from Google Calendar to use as an example.

-- When you're done, save the file as an iCalendar ("ics") file.
+- When you're done, save the file as a .ics file.

 Format iCalendar files